-Figure 2: The Ciampi example
+Figure 2 The Ciampi example

-With this very simple model we can also describe a relation that holds among organizations.
-Organizations can be affiliated to other organizations, via the institutionalized roles that they play.
-In this way we can define an organization of organizations, that is an organization that has at least an organization as its member:
+With this very simple model we can also describe a relation that holds among organisations.
+Organisations can be affiliated to other organisations, via the institutionalised roles that they play.
+In this way we can define an organisation of organisations, that is, an organisation that has at least an organisation as its member:

-(D3) $$OORG(x) \triangleq ORG(x) \land \forall t \exists y (\mathsf{PRE}(x,t) \rightarrow (ORG(y) \land \mathsf{AFF}(y,x,t))$$
+(D3) $$OORG(x) \triangleq ORG(x) \land \forall t \exists y (\mathsf{PRE}(x, t) \to (ORG(y) \land \mathsf{AFF}(y, x, t))$$

 Now we come to a more complicate issue.
-Even if organizations can be affiliated to other organizations which in their turn have other organizations as affiliate, the chain of affiliation relations should not be infinite, it should end with an organization that has agentive physical objects as members.
+Even if organisations can be affiliated to other organisations which in their turn have other organisations as affiliate, the chain of affiliation relations should not be infinite; it should end with an organisation that has agentive physical objects as members.

-A first step in order to reach this condition is the introduction of a relation, that we call 'Indirect Affiliation' (iAFF), that, differently from AFF, is transitive:
+A first step in order to reach this condition is the introduction of a relation, that we call 'indirect affiliation' (iAFF), that, differently from AFF, is transitive:

-$$\begin{array}{cccc} ({\rm A}13) \ \ {\rm iAFF}(x,y,t) & \leftrightarrow & ({\rm AFF}(x,y,t) \ \lor \ \exists z ({\rm AFF}(x,z,t) \ \land \\ \ \ {\rm iAFF}(z,y,t)) \end{array}$$
+(A13) $$\mathsf{iAFF}(x, y, t) \leftrightarrow (\mathsf{AFF}(x, y, t) \lor \exists z (\mathsf{AFF}(x, z, t) \land \mathsf{iAFF}(z, y, t))$$

-Moreover we add as a requirement that an organization must always have an agentive physical object as indirect affiliate:
+Moreover we add as a requirement that an organisation must always have an agentive physical object as indirect affiliate: